vanda3/hmm/README.md

 - Viterbi outputs the path for a given sequence following the most likely path of the model.
 However, it gets stuck in a local maximum as the protein always enters a non-gene and has a low chance of transitioning.
 - Forward outputs the probability matrix.
 I didn’t implement the training version of Viterbi and Forward.

+## Run Code
+Compile: python3 HMM.py
+Then insert the sequence you want viterbi/forward to evaluate
+Note: it starts by building the model, so it can take a few seconds.